WMC seeing rise in COVID-19 hospitalizations, currently operating two COVID-19 units

 As of Aug.
 16, 53 percent of the population in Watauga County has been partially vaccinated while 49 percent have been fully vaccinated, according to the North Carolina Department of Health and Human Services.

-But COVID-19 isn’t the only problem ARHS and health care facilities are facing.
+But COVID-19 isn’t the only problem ARHS and many other health care facilities are facing.

 “Our biggest issue right now, just like every other hospital in this country, is related to staffing,” Hudspeth said.
 “So many people in the industry have retired or decided to pursue a different type of career.
 People are exhausted.”